 When do I have to decide if I want to complete the Associate Certificate in Agile Leadership?

-Your program declaration form must be submitted by the time you have completed the Agile Delivery Methods course along with a $200 non-refundable program declaration fee.
+Your program declaration form must be submitted by the time you have completed the Agile Delivery Methods course.

 What is required to graduate from the Agile Leadership program?